sunghea/Big-Data/README.md

 ## basic pyspark with colab.ipynb
 Follow the comments in the provided notebook to clean and display demographic data by using Spark DataFrames

+## hot_days.py
+Use MRJob to determine the total number of stations recording snow per date in Austin, Texas.
+Create mapper and reducer functions that return the total number of sta